getpelican/pelican/docs/plugins.rst

     your ``register`` callable or they will be garbage-collected before the signal is emitted.

-Namespace Plugin structure
+Namespace plugin structure
 --------------------------

 Namespace plugins must adhere to a certain structure in order to function properly.
-They need to installable (i.e. contain ``setup.py`` or equivalent) and have a folder structure as follows::
+They need to be installable (i.e. contain ``setup.py`` or equivalent) and have a folder structure as follows::

     myplugin